 What Do These COVID-19 Results Mean for Independent Living?

 This data shows that if you are considering a move to either independent living or assisted living, your risk of moving to a community does not appear to be increased compared to living at home.
 Why is this?
 Mostly due to the protocols put into place by many senior living providers.
 These communities have been enforcing the wearing of masks, social distancing, and hand washing.
 Due to the nature of the industry, many other preventative measures have been in place for a long time.

 A drawback to moving perceived by many is the inability to see visitors at the community center.
 Although communities have also been restricting guests, which on the surface appears overly restrictive, it is a policy every older adult should be following regardless of where they call home.

 Where Do I go for More Information?

 If you or your loved one required either memory care or nursing care, it is probably best to stay put.
 Unfortunately, if you or a loved one requires this type of high-level care, staying home may not be an option.
-Check out the article “Making the Right Senior Living Decision in the Time of COVID-19” for a better understanding of how to determine what is best for your situation.

 For additional information on a variety of subjects for those 60 and older, check out the National Association of Senior Advocates, www.naosa.org.
 There you will find valuable resources and vetted professionals who are available to help in a variety of areas.
 These experts can help with senior living, real estate, financial planning, home improvement, and more.